edwinsteele/wordspeak.org/stories/about.rst

 Behind the keyboard
 *******************
 I live in Sydney, Australia, and am happily married with two children.
 I'm a follower of Jesus and am a part of `ImagineNations Church <http://www.imaginenationschurch.com>`_ in western Sydney.
-My day job is in IT Operations but I also love writing sofware in Python in my spare time.
+My day job is in IT
+Operations but I also love writing software in Python in my spare time.

 On the desktop
 **************
-* I do all my real work on a 13" Macbook air, and when I'm home it's hooked up to an Apple 23" display
+* I do all my real work on a 13" MacBook air, and when I'm home it's hooked up to an Apple 23" display
 * My current photos are taken with convenient devices, generally my iPad 3rd gen or on my wife's iPhone 4S.
 My older photos were taken on a more traditional format camera, a 3.2mp Canon Ixus IIs, 10mp Panasonic DMC-TZ15 or film Nikon FM2
 * I write text in Vim, write code in PyCharm and process photos in Aperture
 * I store my source code on `Github <https://github.com/edwinsteele>`_